choderalab/fluorescence-assay-manuscript/SI/oscillatory_traces/readme.md

 ### These experiments were done by EEG.

 #### Plate layout for all single well experiments is according to the plate type excel file in this folder, unless otherwise stated.
+In multiple well experiments, only one protein is used.
 In all single well experiments, wells A1, C1, E1, and G1 are empty.

 ## Experiments: